secretstartups/handbook/content/job-families/security/red-team.md

 - Includes [Senior-level responsibilities](#senior-red-team-engineer-responsibilities)
 - Identify new Red Team open source project opportunities and internal tooling needs
-- Identify areas of Red Team process improvement
+- Identify areas of Red Team process improvement (efficiency, automation)
 - Identify new Red Team Operations, document an attack plan and execute
 - Collaborate closely with defensive and infrastructure teams
 - Show thought leadership both internally at GitLab and externally with the general community